 If a minor needs an attorney for a Judicial Bypass, where do they go?

 Planned Parenthood of Rocky Mountains has a hotline to assist minors seeking information about the judicial bypass process in Colorado, as well as access to an attorney to aid them in the Judicial Bypass process.
 The hotline will serve minors whether they are seeking an abortion at Planned Parenthood of the Rocky Mountains or at another abortion provider in the state of Colorado.

 The toll-free hotline number is: 1.866.277.2771.

 There is no fee for filing the petition with the court.
 The attorneys connected with minors seeking Judicial Bypass and assisting minors through the Judicial Bypass process perform their services at no charge, frequently referred to as pro bono.

 How does the Judicial Bypass process work?

 The process goes something like the following:

 - A minor patient has decided they wish to seek a Judicial Bypass in order to obtain an abortion procedure.
-All her medical questions have been answered by a health care provider; if they has any remaining questions regarding the abortion procedure, she will direct those to a healthcare provider.
+All their medical questions have been answered by a health care provider; if they has any remaining questions regarding the abortion procedure, they will direct those to a healthcare provider.